aws-samples/sample-Serverless-Cost-Effective-Data-Archiving-Restoration/README.md

 ### ✅ Data Protection

-- Data at rest is encrypted using **SSE-KMS** for S3, DynamoDB, CloudWatch Logs, and SNS.
+- Data at rest is stored in Amazon S3 with **Glacier Deep Archive**, encrypted using **SSE-S3** or **SSE-KMS**.
+- All S3 interactions occur over **HTTPS**, ensuring data-in-transit encryption.
-- S3 buckets enforce encryption through default settings or bucket policies.
+- Buckets enforce encryption via policies or default settings.
-- All data transfers use **HTTPS**, enforced via S3 bucket policy (`aws:SecureTransport`).
-- ECR repositories are configured with `ImageTagMutability: IMMUTABLE`.

 ### ✅ API Security

-- API Gateway endpoints integrate with IAM, API Keys, or Cognito User Pools for authentication.
+- API Gateway endpoints support integration with IAM, API keys, or Amazon Cognito (based on implementation).
-- Request validation and strict input schemas are enabled to prevent injection and malformed payloads.
+- Request validation and strict input checks help block malformed or malicious payloads.

 ### ✅ Monitoring and Logging

-- All Lambda functions, Batch jobs, and APIs are integrated with **Amazon CloudWatch Logs**.
+- All key services (Lambda, Batch, API Gateway) are integrated with **CloudWatch Logs**.
-- **AWS CloudTrail** is enabled for full audit tracking of API activity.
+- **CloudTrail** is used for auditing and tracking API activity.
-- Logs are encrypted using KMS and retention is configured per compliance requirements.

 ### ✅ Notifications and Alerts

-- Amazon SNS is used to deliver notifications, secured with scoped topic policies.
+- Notifications are sent via Amazon SNS with access managed through topic policies.
-- Optional **CloudWatch Alarms** can be configured to send proactive alerts based on key metrics.
+- Optional integration with CloudWatch alarms enables proactive alerting.

 ### ✅ Secure Container Execution

-- Docker images use a hardened base image: `python:3.12-slim`.
+- Docker images are based on minimal, secure base images.
-- Runs as non-root user `appuser` to follow container security best practices.
-- Images are scanned via **Amazon ECR** for vulnerabilities before deployment.
+- Images are scanned for vulnerabilities using **Amazon ECR image scanning** before deployment.

 ### ✅ Secrets and Configuration

-- No hardcoded secrets or credentials.
+- No secrets or credentials are hardcoded.
-- Sensitive data is securely passed via **CloudFormation parameters**.
+- Sensitive configurations are passed securely using **AWS SAM parameters**.
-- For future improvements, **AWS Secrets Manager** or **SSM Parameter Store** is recommended.
+- Use of **AWS Secrets Manager** or **SSM Parameter Store** is recommended for future secrets management.

----

-This security model aligns with the [AWS Well-Architected Framework – Security Pillar](https://docs.aws.amazon.com/wellarchitected/latest/security-pillar/) and supports a secure, auditable, and resilient solution architecture.
+This security model follows the AWS Well-Architected Framework’s Security Pillar and supports a secure, auditable, and resilient deployment.

 ## Prerequisites